YusufAfacan/Perfect-Slicer-Privacy-Policy/Privacy-Policy.md

 We use the information we collect mainly to provide you with the Services you request from us.
 In addition, we use the information for the following purposes:

 to improve and optimize the Game and our players’ experiences;
-to communicate with you about the Game you’re using, including in-game updates, new Titles, and promotional offers that we think might be of interest to you;
+to communicate with you about the Game you’re using, including in-game updates, new Game, and promotional offers that we think might be of interest to you;
 to provide technical support and respond to player inquiries;
 to protect the safety and well-being of our players;
 to protect our rights and property in connection with the Game;